Images Depict Mature Plants

 Calico Hearts for Sale Online

 Calico Hearts (Adromischus rupicola) is a dwarf succulent that has a clump-forming growth habit.
 Their thick foliage is waxy and a green-purple color.
 This plant thrives off bright light and well-draining soil conditions.
 We recommend placing your plant on a sunny window ledge so they can get at least 6 hours of sunlight a day.
-If you live in growing zones 9 and 10, you can plant your succulent in your garden, as long as the temperatures where you live never drop below 20 degrees.
+If you live in growing zones 9 through 11, you can plant your succulent in your garden, as long as the temperatures where you live never drop below 20 degrees.

 |Mature Height:||8 Inches|